Adephumie/MyDevOpsJourney/mySQL.md

 ## Conclusion

 I hope this steps have helped you to finally resolve the error you were facing in order to set up your MuSQL server.
-As you've seen, the solution highlighted what to do prior touching the security, how to run the script, and how to return it to default setting.
-With these, you can move past the hurdle and move on to the other configurations on the server.
+As you've seen, the solution highlighted what to do prior running the security script, how to run the script, and how to return it to the default setting.

-Thank you.
+When you return to the default setting that allows you to use the `sudo mysql` command, it may raise some security concerns, however, it makes the server more secure because random persons cannot log into the server.
+Only users with sudo privileges can gain access into it that way.

+With these steps in place, you can move past the hurdle and onto the other configurations on the server.